techquest/isw-payment-sdk-ios/README.md

 ##Payment SDK for ​iOS

-Interswitch payment SDK allows you accept payments from customers within your mobile application.
+Interswitch payment SDK allows you to accept payments from customers within your mobile application.
 The first step to ​using the ​iOS SDK is to register as a merchant.
 This is described [here] (http://merchantxuat.interswitchng.com/paymentgateway/getting-started/overview/sign-up-as-a-merchant)

 ###Before you begin

 **Note: Only iOS 8 and later are supported by the SDK**

-Install **Xcode 7.0.1** or later
+Install **Xcode 7.0.1** or later.

 Install the latest **CocoaPods**.

     $ sudo gem install cocoapods